seansaito/CLEAR/README.md

 ### Installation

-Download a copy of the CLEAR repository into a directory on your PC.
+Download a copy of the CLEAR repository into a new directory on your PC.
 The file CLIME_settings.py contains the parameter variabler for CLEAR.
-Open CLIME_settings
+Open CLIME_settings and change the value of paramter *LIME_path* to the name of the directory you have created for CLEAR e.g. LIME_path='D:/LIME/'